traitecoevo/traits.build/README.md

 <!-- ## Get started in 5(?) minutes

-The 5-minute video at <xxx> demonstrates the use of `traits.build` using an template example compilation.
+The 5-minute video at <xxx> demonstrates the use of `traits.build` using a template example compilation.
 This template is also used in chapters of the [user manual](https://traitecoevo.github.io/traits.build-book/).

 -- [![](./man/figures/video.png)](XXX) -->